-Allergies are when substances enter the body and cause an immune system attack.
-The immune system is responding to an allergen, a generally harmless substance that enters the body and causes this immune system attack.
+Allergies are when a generally harmless substance enters the body and causes this immune system to attack.
 Dust, pollen, food, certain medications, pet dander, et cetera can all be allergens.
 Allergens cause a person's mucous membranes to become inflamed.

 Treatments for allergies can include:

 - Antihistamines: Drugs that you can buy that provides short-term allergy relief by blocking the effects of histamines.

 - Desensitization therapy: A way to treat allergies that stimulates the body to produce IgG antibodies instead of IgE.

 Anaphylactic shock is a type of whole-body allergic reaction, which is very serious and can cause death.
 A person who goes into anaphylactic shock would need to be injected with epinephrine, which is a drug that will help reverse the effects of the shock.

 - A hypersensitivity (overreaction) to environmental substances called allergens; an allergic response is carried out by the release of histamine and is basically an inflammatory response

 - Anaphylactic Shock

 - Shock is a general term to describe a severe drop in blood pressure; anaphylactic shock is caused by an extreme allergic reaction that causes blood volume and blood pressure to drop as a result of excessive histamine release and inflammation

 Autoimmune disorders, or autoimmunity, are when the immune system attacks normal healthy body cells.
 The following are examples of autoimmune disorders: